-(beginning year - and year).
-9Use Worksheet 7 on page 10 to calculate.
-3Include all cash withdrawals plus all additional nonfarm expenses paid with farm cash or from farm accounts, e.g., income tax, self-employment tax, life insurance.
-Include withdrawals used for nonfarm savings and investments as well as family living expenses.
+Include all cash withdrawals plus all additional nonfarm expenses paid with farm cash or from farm accounts, e.g., income tax, self-employment tax, life insurance.
+Include withdrawals used for nonfarm loan payments, savings and investments as well as family living expenses.
+Include borrowed capital used for nonfarm purchases, providing it has been entered as a new nonfarm liability in Screen 10, page 7.
 If any or all "Nonfarm Cash Income" has been excluded from the value entered in Screen 12, pg.
-9, you must all a statement of the statement also exclude any family expenses paid from that income.
+9, you must also exclude any family expenses paid from that income.